 Beyond coding agents

-The assessment takes 3 minutes.
+Three minutes, eight questions.
 You get your team's level and a peer benchmark by email.

 90%